prestonlimlianjie/moh-vaccinegov/_health-advisory/0-english.md

   <br/>

+COVID-19 vaccination is safe even if you have chronic illnesses such as hypertension, high cholesterol and diabetes.

+If you are being treated for other medical conditions and are unsure if you can be vaccinated, you are advised to consult your doctor.

+If you have experienced an allergic reaction following the administration of the first dose, you should not receive the second dose.
+If you are who are unsure about your condition, you are advised to consult your doctor.

 Persons with prior COVID-19 infection can be vaccinated.
 However, those who have not been infected by COVID-19 previously are more at risk and hence will be prioritised for vaccination.

-**If you are being treated for other medical conditions and are unsure if you can be vaccinated, you are advised to consult your doctor.**

-If you have experienced an allergic reaction following the administration of the first dose, you should not receive the second dose.
-If you are who are unsure about your condition, you are advised to consult your doctor.

 For more information, please refer to the [FAQ](/faq)